Teru Shimada: 1960s

-During the 1960s, Shimada worked primarily in television guest spots, including one in the adventure series Journey to the Center of the Earth.
+During the 1960s, Shimada worked primarily in television guest spots, including one in the adventure series Voyage to the Bottom of the Sea (s2 e3).
 According to one of the show's actors, it was a difficult experience, as Shimada had trouble pronouncing English words, and was berated on the set by the show's producer, Irwin Allen.
 He also played a few film roles.
 He had a small part in James Clavell's drama The Sweet and the Bitter (filmed in 1962 but not released until 1967).

-He also played a supporting role as a Japanese landlord in the 1966 drama Walk, Don't Run.
+He also played a supporting role as Mr. Kurawa in the 1966 drama Walk, Don't Run.
 The film, set in Tokyo at the time of the 1964 Olympics, would become chiefly notable in film history as the final role of Hollywood star Cary Grant.
 Shimada made a different kind of notable film appearance as the narrator of the documentary "My Garden Japan", a film tour of notable public and private gardens around Japan that was screened regularly at the United Nations Pavilion at Montreal's Expo 67 World's Fair.

 He also had a small but memorable role in the Adam West-starring Batman (1966), a feature film version of the television series of the same name.
 Shimada played a Japanese delegate to the "United World Security Council" (a thinly veiled analogue for the United Nations Security Council), whose mind is invariably swapped with one of his foreign colleagues.